thigs0/space-filling-curves_python/README.md

 - dragon curve

-- Pablo curve That a create to a friend
+- Pablo curve, that a create to a friend

 > At 3d, was used the aplications matplotlib